TeskaLabs/asab/docs/getting-started/web_server.md

 "Hello world!"
 ```

-You should get the same result from a terminal using cURL command:
+You can get the same result from a terminal using the cURL command:

 ``` bash
 curl --location 'localhost:8080/hello'